 • The year 1901 is very important for Shantiniketan, as people witnessed Rabindranath Tagore establish the school of his ideas, Patha Bhavana.
 The emphasis was on learning in the direct proximity of nature.

 • Kaviguru, as he is appropriately titled, received the Nobel Prize for his contributions to the field of Literature in 1913.
 After this, he started working on the development of the school for further education, and in 1921, Visva-Bharati came into being.

 This is the home of Rabindranath Tagore, and it has been declared a heritage site, preserved by the authorities.
 Intricate details of Tagore’s life are perfectly preserved here.
 His literary works, his accolades, items of his daily use, and other various things.
 The place also has a pleasant environment.
 The timelessness and the tranquillity of the place together can make the visitors feel that they actually have traveled back in time.

 2. Poush Mela

 This occasion is celebrated on the 7th day of the Bengali month of Poush in the remembrance of Maharshi Debendranath Tagore’s adoption of the Brahmo Samaj.
 A grand fair is organized by people and the students of Visva-Bharati perform in this fair.
 This is symbolic of the amalgamation of different cultures and traditions that have come together in this land and created something magical.

 This is the perfect place for visitors to feast their eyes upon various locally made crafts.
 This place has a wide variety of goods and these can serve as the perfect souvenirs.

 4. Rabindra Bhavan Museum

-For those who feel inclined to history, you can head out to Rabindra Bhavan Museum.
-This place has some of the best preserved original manuscripts, documents and paintings by Tagore himself.
+For those who feel inclined toward history, you can head out to Rabindra Bhavan Museum.
+This place has some of the best preserved original manuscripts, documents, and paintings by Tagore himself.
 This place also houses the Nobel Prize Medallion he had received.